Spaces, Poetics and Voids

 Spaces and places circumscribed by subtle lines drawn between absence and possibility, between images and texts or words and signs.
 Within the relationship between architecture and silence, it is the threshold between one story and another that separates and unifies, allowing the connection between otherwise distant spaces to happen and establish a narration.

 Figure 8.
-CORRESPONDENCE
+Correspondence.

 Silence